Jim Lamb, PhD

 • Arguments

-• An argument is a piece of reasoning, from premises to a conclusion.
+• An argument is an instance of reasoning, from premises to a conclusion.

 • Democracy